ntop/ntopng/doc/src/advanced_features/ids_acceleration.rst

 IDS Acceleration
 ================

-IDS/IPS systems are well known to be CPU bound and require quite some resources for signature-matching and other type of analysis.
+IDS/IPS systems, like Suricata and Zeek, are well known to be CPU bound and require quite some resources for signature-matching and other type of analysis.

 The `PF_RING <https://www.ntop.org/guides/pf_ring/>`_ framework
 can be used to accelerate the packet capture and make more CPU cycles available